VaidehiGouda/M1_OrganiseNames_Util/5_Report/README.md

 - Display the details properly.
 - Sort it alphabetwise.

+4W 1H
+Who- Anyone who has a requirement to arrange the objects alphabetically.

+What- It has features like display, rearrange and search.

+When- Can be used when there is little to more data to arrange.

+Where- It can be used in any sector where the database is to be kept and arranged orderly.

+How- It is developed using C language.
+Each functionality is added for convenience.

 Some tools that helped build this project are:
 - [draw.io](https://app.diagrams.net/)
 - Microsoft Word